-Clergyman, art collector, and royal advisor Cardinal Mazarin (1602-1661) founded Paris’s École des Beaux-Arts in 1648.
+Clergyman, art collector, and royal advisor Cardinal Mazarin (1602-1661) founded Paris’ École des Beaux-Arts in 1648.
 As France’s national art academy, it is the most celebrated art school in Europe. École des Beaux-Arts simply means “school of fine arts”, so many French-speaking art academies carry this name.
-However, the term popularly refers to the Parisian school, just as Notre-Dame typically refers to the Parisian church.
+However, the term popularly refers to the Parisian school, just as Notre Dame typically refers to the Parisian church.

 Throughout its centuries-long history, art students have come from all over the world to attend the École des Beaux-Arts.
 Until the turn of the 20th century, it was simply the place to study if you dreamed of artistic success.
 Accordingly, its list of significant alumni is miles long.
 Name any important artist or architect since 1648, especially a French one, and he or she probably studied at the École.
 A special few even received the Prix de Rome, a prestigious annual scholarship to study in Rome.
-Recipients included Boucher, Fragonard, Jacques-Louis David, Ingres, Bouguereau, and Jean-Antoine Houdon.
+Recipients included Francois Boucher, Jean Honore Fragonard, Jacques-Louis David, Jean Auguste Dominique Ingres, William-Adolphe Bouguereau, and Jean-Antoine Houdon.

 Between 1673 and 1885, the École des Beaux-Arts hosted its annual Salon, a massive art exhibition open to the public.
 Any artist could submit work to the jury for consideration, though that didn’t guarantee acceptance.

 Getting art into the Salon was crucial for success.
-In the age before blue chip galleries and art fairs, the Paris Salon was French artists’ only real opportunity to show their work.
+In the age before blue-chip galleries and art fairs, the Paris Salon was French artists’ only real opportunity to show their work.
 Sales, commissions, critical acclaim, prizes, and reputation came almost exclusively from the Salon.
 A good showing could launch a career.
-Meanwhile simply having your works hung too high or low on the wall would hurt your bottom line.
+Meanwhile simply having your work hung too high or low on the wall would hurt your bottom line.

 Needless to say, getting rejected from the Paris Salon was devastating.
 However, it was also incredibly common due to the vast number of applicants.
 As artists flocked to Paris in the 19th century and submitted their work, the number of rejections grew and grew.
 To make a (very) long story as short as possible, alternative exhibitions, like the famous Salon des Refusés of 1863, sprang up to accommodate rejected artists.
 These new exhibition opportunities cut into the Salon’s monopoly and eventually caused its downfall.
 Other national art academies host influential annual exhibitions, but none ever reached the Paris Salon’s international prestige.